I. What is Euphemism?

 of an oscilloscope.

 In Bob Hicok’s poem “Dropping the Euphemism” a boss uses the euphemism “I have to lay you off” for firing someone.
 He continues to discuss “the cycles of business,” meaning the need for firing and hiring certain people depending on the financial failure or success of the business.
 The fact that he “destroys the faith” of his employee, though, shows that the euphemism does not have the softening effect intended.
-As we’ll see in When to Use Euphemisms, people are often criticized for using euphemisms to avoid the plain truth, especially if they’re just doing it to make themselves sound better.
+As we’ll see, people are often criticized for using euphemisms to avoid the plain truth, especially if they’re just doing it to make themselves sound better.

 For another example of euphemism in literature, read this excerpt from George Orwell’s 1984: